Adeleye080/simple_shell/README.md

 ## Acknowledgements :pray:

 **shellex** emulates basic functionality of the **sh** shell.
 This README borrows form the Linux man pages [sh(1)](https://linux.die.net/man/1/sh) and [dash(1)](https://linux.die.net/man/1/dash).

-This project was written as part of the curriculum of the ALX-SE programme.